-Figure 1 The study area
+Figure 1: The study area

 Cluster analysis technique has been carried out for studying the homogeneity among the sheep rearers.
 It is a multivariate analysis technique mainly used to classify the population or cases into different homogenous groups or segments.
 This technique stands good in explorative research (Malhotra and Dash, 2013).
 The data was analysed using SPSS 20.0 statistical package programme.
 This technique follows three to four steps depending upon the variables listed below: